ASingh0510/video_summarize/README.md

 # Video Summarizer

-A simple Python project that downloads YouTube videos, extracts audio, and generates a summary using OpenAI Whisper and text summarization.
+A simple Python project that downloads YouTube videos, extracts audio, and generates a summary using OpenAI Whisper/Offline models.

 ## Features
 - Download videos from YouTube